stdt-jrny4225/real-time_chat-app/README.md

-# 💬 Real-Time Chat Application with AI Integration
+# Chat Application with AI Integration

 **COMPANY :** CODTECH IT SOLUTION